Orringer, Julie. The Invisible Bridge. Alfred A Knopf, New York, 2010. F;8/17

 There were a few gratuitous coincidences: twice a benign German general appeared in a labour camp and rescued Andras, and once he ran into a ghetto fairy godmother wandering at random in the streets of bombed-out Budapest who reunited him with family.
 But these are quibbles against the rising and falling tide of dramatic momentum in this story.
 I always wanted to get back to reading, there was so much period-perfect writing: “A carbonated joy rose up in Andras’s chest.”
 “The scent of (September) blew through the channel of the Seine like the perfume of a girl on the threshold of a party.” “…Jozsef released an unforgettable sound: a grating three-toned shriek that seemed to crack the dome of the sky.”

 Survivors at the end of the story making it to America, changing their names, and a modern granddaughter connecting with their experiences personally affected me.
 My dad was practically grabbed in 1938 Czechoslovakia by his uncle, and put on a plane for London.
 In Vancouver with surviving older relatives who established a successful business he, like Orringer’s fictional family, changed his name, and married an Irish-English girl from Moose Jaw Saskatchewan.
 I grew up a WASPy Sloan going to United Church sunday school and playing ice hockey.
 It wasn’t until late in my childhood turning to adolescence that I knew my father’s family were not Sloans but Sonnenscheins, and were Jewish and European.
-And later still that I understood that some of them were in the death camps, some getting out alive and some not.
+And later still that I understood that some of them were in the death camps, and some never got out.

-Still my experience of this story mostly comes from the author’s powerful imagination fully engaged, not from my own poorly-realized appreciation of my heritage.
+Still my experience of this story comes mostly from the author’s powerful imagination fully engaged, not from my own poorly-realized appreciation of my heritage.
 Highly recommended: it’s a gripping read.
 8.9/9.4